Okija

-Okija is the largest town in Ihiala LGA of Anambra State in Southeast Nigeria.
-The town is the oldest of all the towns in Ihiala local government area, and one of the biggest towns in Igboland.
+Okija is a city in Nigeria, it's one of the largest cities in Anambra State in Southeast Nigeria.
+Okija is the oldest of all the towns in Ihiala local government area, and one of the biggest towns in Igboland.
 The people of Okija are predominantly Christians.
 Okija is the home to Madonna University and Legacy University.
-Bordered in the east by Ihembosi and Ukpor cities, within the west by olu or Ogbakubara, within the north by Ozubulu and within the south by Ihiala.
+Bordered in the east by Ihembosi and Ukpor cities, within the west by Ogbakuba, within the north by Ozubulu and within the south by Ihiala.
 In Okija, the Ulasi River on its flow to the Atlantic, joins Okposi river one of its tributaries.

 Okija Shrine

 The Okija Shrine or Ogwuwu Akpu is the popular local shrine in the city.
 It was a dispute settlement shrine where people with personal, land and business issues go to in order to seek adjudication by the gods.

 Vegetation

 Is mainly forest with palm trees because the chief economic tree.

 The land is of course terribly fertile, thus the chief occupation in Okija is farming or agriculture.
 Okija is that the largest food Producer in Ihiala L.G.A and Anambra State.
 She grows many huge and little yams, cassava, coco yams, maize, plantain and palm manufacture (oil and kernel), etc. The chief occupations in Okija is fishing, searching and animal-keeping (especially goats, sheep, pigs and fowls).
 Okija is once more the most important meat and fish producers and provider in Ihiala LGA.